|

 audience first gather at a rather

-space, as if they were in the military building,
+anxiety-provoking space, as if they were in the

 virus.
 A

-then offered, and the audience choose them in
+the audience choose them in order to experience

 The wacky neuroscience